 - Link customers to your Etsy store to make purchases

 Finally, a strong website design will lend credibility and legitimacy to your business.
-To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 7 Modern Web Design Trends for 2019.
+To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 10 biggest web design trends for 2021.

 If you’ve followed all of the advice in this article, then you are well on your way to a successful Etsy business.

 But, you may still have questions.
 In fact, you probably do.
 And that’s okay.

 Etsy is one of the most supportive online communities in the world.
 You can seek out help from your peers on the Etsy Forums.
 Etsy even has a deeply informative Seller Handbook with articles covering every topic you could need to know about.
 So, you’re never alone.